6R80 Transmission Problems Ford Ranger PX1 to PX3

 The correct approach is always:

-diagnose first, then decide whether service, repair, or rebuild is needed.
+Diagnose first, then decide whether service, repair, or rebuild is needed.

 What causes P0741 in a Ford Ranger (6R80)?